nelsonfigueroa/nelson.cloud/content/posts/2023-02-16-redirect-one-domain-to-another-using-aws-s3-and-cloudfront.md

 Browse to the CloudFront console and click on the "Create distribution" button on the top right.

-In the form, fill out the form with the following:
+Fill out the form with the following:

 For "Origin domain" select the S3 bucket you created for your old domain.
 Or you can paste in the S3 bucket website endpoint from earlier (this is what I did).
 Either one of these work for our case.